NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Advanced Targeting System.md

 Your ocular processors are augmented with advanced targeting systems, which allow you to more easily pinpoint your enemy and read their movements.
-You can cast [[Spells/Sure Strike|Sure Strike]] once per day as a 1st-rank arcane innate spell.
+You can cast [[Sure Strike|Sure Strike]] once per day as a 1st-rank arcane innate spell.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*